yt-project/yt/doc/source/analyzing/parallel_computation.rst

    p.save()

-If this script is run in parallel, two of the most expensive operations - finding of the maximum density and the projection will be calulcated in parallel.
+If this script is run in parallel, two of the most expensive operations - finding of the maximum density and the projection will be calculated in parallel.
 If we save the script as ``my_script.py``, we would run it on 16 MPI processes using the following Bash command: